You are not only bound to the people you like or love. Your bondage to those you dislike or hate is much deeper.

 Be it scientists, philosophers or poets, people from different walks of life have made numerous attempts to describe love.
 To me, the most plausible validation of love comes from poetry.
 In poetry, it is the gaps between words that counts, not the word itself.
 The gaps allow the mind to sink in the words.
 As my master once said, "poetry is not an escape from reality; It is an expression to dimensions of life that cannot be logically expressed."

-Contrary to that, the funniest statement I encountered was from a friend who told me that, "you will know love when you feel butterflies in your stomach."
-Now, that's something we can all relate and somehow, I guess he got it right!
+Contrary to that, the funniest statement I encountered was from a friend who jokingly said that, "you will know love when you feel butterflies in your stomach."
+Now, that's something we can all relate and maybe, he got it right!

 I would say, let no man mock another over what touches many men.
 Time and again the wise are fettered by beauty.
 They ache with love-longing.